-Most CSUDH items due back between 3/1/2020 and 12/11/2020 are now extended until May 25th, 2021.
+Extensions are no longer in effect for borrowed materials.
 Due dates as listed in your library account reflect the correct due date.
 No fines and fees are accruing on your items if the loans have been extended.
 If you are able, please return any items that you are no longer using via our bookdrops (details below).

-Most Interlibrary Loan items due back after 3/1/2020 are now extended until further notice, and most CSU+ items due back after 3/1/2020 are extended until May 25th, 2021.
-If your library account expired on or before December 23rd, 2020, your books are due back at this time.
+Extensions are no longer in effect for borrowed materials.
+If your library account expired on or before May 25th, 2021, or if you graduated in the last 18 months, your books are due back at this time.
 Please use the CSUDH bookdrops to return any items that are due or that you no longer need.

-CSU+ services are now available.
-Please be aware that there is a 1-2 week period between when you place your request and when the item is available for you to check out due to our COVID-19 quarantine protocol for health and safety.
+CSU+ services are available.
+Please be aware that there is a 1-2 week period between when you place your request and when the item is available for you due to our COVID-19 quarantine protocol for health and safety.